muratk5n/thirdwave/en/mbl/0119/2019/week29.md

 ---

-Testing new superfood concoction; milk powder with iron and calcium, oats with dried fruits, dried kidney beans, all ground in a blender turned into powder.

----

 Will check it out

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I’m getting so excited for July 25th when Another Life starts streaming world wide!
 This is what I’ve spent the last almost 2 years of my life on and I’m just freaking out for you to see it!! <a href="https://twitter.com/netflix?ref_src=twsrc%5Etfw">@netflix</a> 🚀🛸💫👽❤️</p>&mdash; Katee Sackhoff (@kateesackhoff) <a href="https://twitter.com/kateesackhoff/status/1151302851714379776?ref_src=twsrc%5Etfw">July 17, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>